Financial Aid for College

 Every college applicant should take the SAT because the state scholarship program for students going to public and private Michigan colleges is based on the results of this test.
 Most students take the SAT in March-April or June of their junior year.
 The last opportunity for immediate state scholarship consideration is the October test date of the senior year.

 - Students should contact the financial aid office of the college or university of their choice to determine the procedure for making application for financial aid.

-- Almost all schools will request that students complete the FAFSA (Free Application for Federal Student Aid) between January 1 and February 15.
-Early filing is encouraged so that the student can take maximum advantage of the state aid programs, as well as those available through the colleges.
+- Almost all schools will request that students complete the FAFSA (Free Application for Federal Student Aid) between October 1 and February 15.
+Early filing is encouraged so that the student can take maximum advantage of the state aid programs as well as those available through the colleges.